Cooper Manning: Early life

-Post-football career
+Post football career

 Manning was a partner of Scotia Howard Weil, an energy investment boutique with offices in Houston and New Orleans.
 The firm holds an annual energy conference that attracts representatives for top-level investors, public energy companies, private energy companies, private equity firms, and other commercial lenders from around the world.

 During the weeks leading up to the Super Bowl XLVII in New Orleans, he hosted his own segment on The Dan Patrick Show, titled "Manning on the Street."
 On September 13, 2015, Manning joined the broadcast team of Fox NFL Kickoff.
 In 2016, AJ Capital Partners added Manning to its executive team as principal and senior managing director of investor relations.
 AJ Capital Partners is a private real estate company based in Chicago, Illinois, focused on building a portfolio of hotels and resorts, most notably, the company's in-house brand, Graduate Hotels, a collection of boutique design-driven hotels in university-anchored markets across the US.
 Other projects have included restorations of existing hotels and development of new properties, several located in Chicago, such as Chicago Athletic Association, Soho House Chicago, Thompson Chicago, and Hotel Lincoln.

-Since 2021, Manning co-hosts College Bowl alongside his brother Peyton.
+From 2021 to 2022, Manning co-hosted College Bowl alongside his brother Peyton.

 Personal life

-Cooper has three children: two sons and a daughter.
-Cooper's son Arch is committed to play quarterback at the University of Texas.
-He played at Isidore Newman School, the same school where his father and uncles played.
-Cooper's oldest child, daughter May, played volleyball at Academy of the Sacred Heart, and is a freshman at the University of Virginia, which her mother Ellen attended.
-She won the Louisiana state volleyball championship with Sacred Heart in 2020.
-His younger son Heid plays center alongside Arch at Newman.

-Manning is Catholic, having converted to the faith to marry his wife Ellen.
+Manning has three children with his wife, Ellen: two sons, with Texas Longhorns quarterback Arch Manning the eldest, and a daughter.
+He is Roman Catholic, having converted to the faith to marry his wife.